Clover-Hill/Serverless-Computing/README.md

 - `dataset/`: contains the wikitext dataset
 - `output/`: contains the metrics of the experiments
 - `scripts/`: contains the scripts for running the experiments
+- `serverless_fn/`: contains the serverless functions used on Alibaba Cloud Function Compute
 - `run_sort.py`: the main entry point for running the MapReduce w/ Shuffle Implementation experiment
 - `run_no_sort.py`: the main entry point for running the MapReduce w/o Shuffle Implementation experiment
 - `split_strategy/`: contains the split strategies